 - The application of EPs to a project has become an important competitive factor for private financial institutions in obtaining the position of lead arranger in project syndication.
 In addition, collaboration in coping with environmental and social risks has been encouraged among syndicate members.
 The establishment and dissemination of these Principles have given financial institutions focused initiatives when addressing environmental and social risks.

 - The vigorous exchange of opinions on the environmental and social risks of a project has been encouraged among banks, clients and environmental NGOs through the management of the EPs and their application to project finance.

 As described above, EPs have brought a variety of advantages to stakeholders including project–affected communities, banks, clients and environmental NGOs.

-At first, EPs were only applied to Project Finance; however, with the revision of EPs to EP III in June 2013, corporate loans for large scale projects are now under the scope of EPs.
+At first, EPs were only applied to project finance; however, with the revision of EPs to EP III in June 2013, corporate loans for large scale projects are now under the scope of EPs.
 Because expansion of scope strengthens mitigation of environmental and social risks, discussion of further scope expansion will be continued.
 As an outcome of the Annual General Meeting in October 2017, Equator Principles Association has decided to start a process of updating Equator Principles into version IV, and holding active discussions now.